Hugo Weather Forecast For The Week Ahead - News Break

 Hugo Weather Forecast For The Week Ahead

-Here’s the forecast for the next four days in Hugo: Friday, May 28: Mostly sunny in the day; while clear during night; Saturday, May 29: Mostly sunny in the day; while chance rain showers during night; Sunday, May 30: Chance rain showers in the day; while chance showers and thunderstorms during night; Monday, May 31: Slight chance rain showers then slight chance showers and thunderstorms in the day; while slight chance showers and thunderstorms then mostly clear during night;mp.newsbreakapp.com
+Here’s the forecast for the next four days in Hugo: Friday, May 28: Slight chance showers and thunderstorms in the day; while slight chance showers and thunderstorms then partly cloudy during night; Saturday, May 29: Mostly sunny in the day; while partly cloudy during night; Sunday, May 30: Partly sunny in the day; while mostly cloudy during night; Monday, May 31: Chance showers and thunderstorms in the day; while showers and thunderstorms likely during night;mp.newsbreakapp.com